What are encoders?

 So, a quadrature encoder with a resolution of 100 pulses per revolution would actually produce 400 different states for each revolution of the encoder.
 That’s why quadrature encoders are sometimes referred to as x4 (times 4) encoders.
 The pattern of A and B turning ON and OFF also reveals which direction the encoder is turning.
 Each encoder defines the direction of the quadrature pattern.
 This encoder has A = ON, then B = ON when rotated in the clockwise direction.
 If this encoder were to be rotated CCW, B would turn ON first, then A would turn ON.

 On our incremental encoders, there is another channel called the Index Channel, or Z pulse (“zero position pulse”).
 This output pulses once per revolution of the encoder.
 It is used to indicate when the encoder disc crosses the fixed zero position inside the encoder.
-The Z-pulse can be used to reset a counter, or can be used for very precise homing.
+The Z-pulse can be used to reset a counter or can be used for very precise homing.
 Our SureServo servo drive uses an incremental encoder as a feedback device and has a homing mode where the motor is homed to an external signal (a proximity switch, mechanical limit switch, etc.), then the motor proceeds to the next occurrence of the encoder’s Z-pulse.
 This results in extremely accurate positioning.
-For a more detailed explanation, see Parameters P1-47 thru P1-51 in the SureServo Manual.
-The encoder’s Z-pulse is factory set and cannot be moved.
-However, several families of our encoders have “servo mounting clamps” that allow the body of the encoder to be rotated, or “clocked”, after installation so that the Z-pulse signal occurs in the desired position relative to a machine function.
+The Z-pulse for Koyo optical encoders is factory set and cannot be moved, while the position of the Z-pulse for the modular CUI encoders is adjustable via a USB cable and our free configuration software.
+Several families of our optical encoders also offer “servo mounting clamps” that allow the body of the encoder to be rotated, or “clocked”, after installation so that the Z-pulse signal occurs in the desired position relative to a machine function.
 The KM-9D kit provides a servo mount clamp for the TRD-GK encoders; the NM-9D and the NF-55D kits clamp the TRD-N, TRD-NH, and TRD-NA families.
 (Image 2) Image 2 shows a complete timing diagram for a 5 PPR encoder.
 Notice that the Z pulse stays on for one entire cycle of output B.